yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/default.md

 ### Set up HTTPS for Replicated

 Launch Replicated UI by going to [http://yugaware-host-public-ip:8800](http://yugaware-host-public-ip:8800).
 The warning shown next states that the connection to the server is not private (yet).
-We will address this warning as soon as we setup HTTPS for the Replicated Admin Console in the next step.
+You will address this warning as soon after setting up HTTPS for the Replicated Admin Console in the next step.
 Click Continue to Setup and then ADVANCED to bypass this warning and go to the Replicated Admin Console.

 ![Replicated SSL warning](/images/replicated/replicated-warning.png)